 Over the past few years, DevOps has rapidly gained in popularity.
 We hear news near-constantly about how organizations worldwide are being transformed with the help of DevOps, and how engineers are mastering the new profession of DevOps.
 But what actually is the definition of DevOps?
 Is it a methodology, a profession, or both at once?
 What’s the difference between CI and CD, or between IaaS, PaaS, and SaaS?
 How do DevOps and SRE relate to each other?
 And what other terms and concepts do you need to know to understand the language and meaning of DevOps?

-To answer the question, “What is DevOps?”, Dmitry Stepanenko, Distillery’s Head of DevOps, has prepared a glossary of core concepts and definitions you need to know.
 Our DevOps glossary cuts through the clutter, defining and explaining only the terms you really need to know, including:

-- A Definition of DevOps
+- Defining DevOps

-- CI and CD: The Backbone of DevOps
+- CI/CD: The Backbone of DevOps

 - TDD and Microservices: The Development Side of DevOps

-- Virtual Machines and Cloud Computing
+- DevOps: Virtual Machines and Cloud Computing

-- IaaS, PaaS, and SaaS
+- DevOps Cloud Models: IaaS, PaaS, and SaaS

-- Containers and Kubernetes
+- DevOps Infrastructure: Containers and Kubernetes

-- Infrastructure as Code — the Confluence of “Dev” and “Ops”
+- Infrastructure as Code: The Confluence of “Dev” and “Ops”

-DevOps — As a Methodology
+DevOps: As a Methodology

 DevOps can be defined as a two-pronged methodology that includes a combination of philosophies, tools, and practices related to both software development (“Dev”) and IT operations (“Ops”).
 It is intended to accelerate the delivery of software products.
 With increased velocity, organizations are able to reduce their products’ time to market and thus better satisfy the needs of their customers.
-The DevOps methodology relies on a culture of collaboration between people who have historically operated in separate organization silos — the development and operations departments.
+The DevOps methodology relies on a culture of collaboration between people who have historically operated in separate organizational silos — the development and operations departments.
 Now, all together, they are the “DevOps” team.

-DevOps — As a Profession
+DevOps: As a Profession

 DevOps can also be defined as a profession.
 A DevOps engineer is a person responsible for both the reliability of the software product (the “Ops” part) and the high pace of the product’s development (the “Dev” part).
 DevOps is a multidisciplinary role that includes a wide range of duties previously performed by distinct individuals: system administrators, release engineers, and software developers.
 DevOps engineers implement continuous integration (CI) and continuous delivery (CD) processes, automate software build and deployment routines, and manage either on-premise or cloud infrastructure.